-I’ve covered the research on spanking here, and to quickly summarize, unless you’re a conservative Christian, you’re probably best staying away from it.
-People can spank without immediately causing damage, but even mild and infrequent spanking raises the risk of later harsher spanking and abuse (except, again, in conservative Christian homes – no idea why).
+I’ve covered the research on spanking here, and to quickly summarize, people can spank without immediately causing damage, but even mild and infrequent spanking raises the risk of later harsher spanking and abuse.
 It is associated with higher levels of aggression and worse mental health.
 But let’s put that aside for a moment and assume that spanking has no negative effects.
 Do you really believe it will instill respect?
 I would really like to know how.
-Again, assuming we’re all conservative Christians, I could see it being used to teach accountability for one’s actions, but respect?
-And if we consider the data, I see it teaching obedience through fear.
+If we consider the data, I see it teaching obedience through fear.
 Not respect.

 Respect (n): A feeling of deep admiration for someone or something elicited by their abilities, qualities, or achievements.

 Respect is something to be earned.
 But spanking a child is not instilling feelings of admiration, especially not for the action of spanking.
 Perhaps you believe that spanking will teach a lesson and that that lesson (or accumulation of lessons over childhood) will earn you respect, but if you’re flat out saying you’re spanking to teach respect, what other lesson is there?